metron-labs/secrets-manager-old/sdk/javascript/packages/gcp/README.md

 2. Configure GCP Connection

 By default the @google-cloud/kms library will utilize the default connection session setup with the GCP CLI with the gcloud auth command.
-If you would like to specify the connection details, the two configuration files located at `~/.config/gcloud/configurations/config_default` and ~/.config/gcloud/legacy_credentials/<user>/adc.json can be manually edited.
+If you would like to specify the connection details, the two configuration files located at `~/.config/gcloud/configurations/config_default` and `~/.config/gcloud/legacy_credentials/<user>/adc.json` can be manually edited.

-See the GCP documentation for more information on setting up an GCP session: https://cloud.google.com/sdk/gcloud/reference/auth
+See the GCP documentation for more information on setting up an GCP session (https://cloud.google.com/sdk/gcloud/reference/auth)[here]

 Alternatively, configuration variables can be provided explicitly as a service account file using the GcpSessionConfig data class and providing  a path to the service account json file.

 You will need a GCP service account to use the GCP KMS integration.

-For more information on GCP service accounts see the GCP documentation: https://cloud.google.com/iam/docs/service-accounts
+For more information on GCP service accounts see the (https://cloud.google.com/iam/docs/service-accounts)[GCP documentation]

 3. Add GCP KMS Storage to Your Code

 Now that the GCP connection has been configured, you need to tell the Secrets Manager SDK to utilize the KMS as storage.

-To do this, use GcpKmsKeyvalueStorage as your Secrets Manager storage in the SecretsManager constructor.
+To do this, use GcpKmsKeyValueStorage as your Secrets Manager storage in the SecretsManager constructor.

 The storage will require a GCP Key ID, as well as the name of the Secrets Manager configuration file which will be encrypted by GCP KMS.
 ```